jhmejia/minimal3/pages/updates.md

 Here I post short chronological updates about my life.
 Little snippets of what's going on.

+- **2024-02-12** Surgery was a success, missing 3rd of my vertebrae but not really missing it - you know what I mean :) Still in a lot of pain but healing is happening.
+Actually seems like there will be an end to this journey

 - **2024-01-12** Met with the surgeon... surgery scheduled for the 1st of Feb.
 Will this ever end?

 - **2024-01-11** I have some hair back now.
 Feeling good, anticipating whether will need a surgery or not